tjk113/sm64-bruteforce-gui/README.md

 # Dependencies
 <ins>Note</ins>: these are only needed if you plan to run from source.
 - **[A compatible version of Python (version 3.7-3.9)](https://www.python.org/downloads/release/python-3916/)**<br>
-Be sure to add this Python version to your PATH, so pipenv can find it when setting up the virtual environment (if you already have a separate non-compatible Python installation, you'll have to specify that version in the following pip and pipenv commands.
-You can do so by using its full path followed by `-m` and then followed by the command, or you can rename the `python.exe` executable in the `Python39` folder and call it using that name).<br>
+Be sure to add this Python version to your PATH, so pipenv can find it when setting up the virtual environment.<br>
 Once a compatible version of Python is installed, run the following commands:<br>
     ```cmd
     your\path\here> cd SM64BruteforceGUIv1.0.2